Gavin-Development/GavinBackendDatasetUtils/README.md

 ```
 This function takes inputs in exactly the same way as LoadTrainDataST() but instead has a differing internal mechanism to be more memory efficient and utilise multiple cores to speed up loading of the dataset.
 It will not always return the full number of samples if it is now divisible by the number of threads avalible without a remainder.

-**NOTE** This is the prefferred method of loading the dataset due to its speed, memory efficiency and overall performance.
+**NOTE** This is the preferred method of loading the dataset due to its speed, memory efficiency and overall performance.

 This is the ConvertDataSet() function:
 ```python